As a new graduate, you are likely to experience some difficulty adjusting to your new role, especially in the first few months of your program.

-Access counselling services such as Nursing and Midwifery Health Program (which is staffed by nurses who understand the profession/s) or your employer’s employee assistance program.
+Access counselling services such as Nursing and Midwifery Health Program which is a free and confidential counselling service run by nurses and midwives who provide tailored emotional support.
+You can also contact your employer’s employee assistance program.
 Counsellors can provide you with the skills to develop resilience and coping strategies for personal and professional issues.

-Remember, even the most experienced nurse and/or midwife is still learning every day.
+Remember, even the most experienced nurses and midwives are still learning every day.